OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000062.md

 kanRelease: 4.1
 kanMetric: 3.2
 kanSize:
-kanPriority: 3
+kanPriority: 4
 kanRepo:
 ---
 [Enable] delegation of management of Users and Groups to Geonetwork.
-Will impact the Security Service
+Will impact the Security Service.